FGPartner/www/about.md

 Claire on Linkedin</a><br>
 **Master in Business Management from ESCP European Business School**

-Claire Garwacki is an recognized Swiss based headhunter, specialized in Corporate Finance.
+Claire Garwacki is a recognized Swiss based headhunter, specialized in Corporate Finance.
 Her focus is the upper middle management level (controlling managers, finance directors, senior controllers, senior accountants, heads of accounting).